 Your healthcare provider can recommend medications and other strategies to help relieve pain.

 Less common, but important side effects can include:

 - Bruising/Bleeding/Hemorrhage: In some cases, this medication can cause hemorrhage, or severe bleeding.
 If you have any bleeding including a nosebleed, bleeding with bowel movements, dark or tarry stools, blood in your vomit or coughing up blood, have blood in your urine, suddenly become confused or have trouble speaking, or a severe headache, call your provider immediately.
 You should consult with your care provider about stopping this medication for 3-7 days prior to and after some surgeries.

 - Heart Problems: In rare cases this medication can cause an abnormal heart rhythm called atrial fibrillation or atrial flutter.
 Contact your care provider if you are having heart palpitations, if you are lightheaded, dizzy, short of breath, or are having chest discomfort.

 - Secondary Malignancies: There is a low risk of developing skin cancer or other type of cancer due to treatment with this medication, which can occur many years after treatment.
 This is most often associated with repeated treatments or high doses.
 Your oncology care team will provide instructions on how to best follow up and be monitored for this.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should breastfeed while taking this medication or for 2 weeks after your last dose.
+You should not breastfeed while taking this medication or for 2 weeks after your last dose.